 Read the blog.

 It’s important that students are aware of the financial support available to them.
 SMSC have published a finance guide which is updated annually to help medical students in Scotland feel informed about the loans, grants and bursaries available to them.
+This year SMSC has extended the medical student finance guide to include financial resources for postgraduate students, please find the updated guide below.

 Guide to medical student finance - Scotland